SoftwareAG/c8y-docs/content/edge/rest-api-bundle/working-with-rest-api.md

 - If you have set `"certificate": "generate"`, Cumulocity IoT Edge generates the certificate for you.

-- If you have set `"certificate": "upload"`, you must upload the certificate, before the installation starts.
+- If you have set `"certificate": "upload"`, you must upload the certificate, before the installation will start.

 **Response**